shreya-bista/SIT707_2.2D/README.md

 4. The script will launch a Firefox browser and start test.
 You will see the output messages indicating the progress and success of each step.

-5. After completing the execution, the script will exit, and the Chrome browser will close automatically.
+5. After completing the execution, the script will exit, and the Firefox browser will close automatically.

 ## Script Overview
 The code automates the following scenarios: